 Other Super Quick Cheap Vegan Recipes:

 Below are super cheap vegan recipes that are pretty much staples of any plant-based diet on a budget, but they’re so simple they don’t even need a recipe!

 - Oatmeal cooked with almond milk or water (almond milk makes it creamier), topped with half a banana, a sprinkle of cinnamon, and a spoon of peanut butter (go for a natural brand such as Whole Earth which has no added salt or sugar and is palm oil free).

 - Veggie wraps: Sauté peppers, mushrooms and red onion with paprika, cumin, and garlic powder.
 Add a protein such as pinto or black beans, baked tofu, or sautéed tempeh.
 Warm up a tortilla wrap for 10 seconds and add your filling, topped with a little hummus or guacamole, lettuce, and jalapenos.
 Wrap up and serve – my favourite, super cheap lunch!

 - Babaganoush: Poke a few holes into an aubergine and roast it whole for 45mins – 1hr.
 Scoop the flesh out and blend with tahini, garlic, lots of lemon juice, salt, pepper, cumin, and a drizzle of olive oil.
 Serve with falafel, as a topping for your salads, whatever you fancy!

 - Pesto pasta: Blend a handful of basil with toasted pine nuts, garlic, lemon juice, s&p, a dash of water and a dash of olive oil, then stir into cooked pasta and add any roasted veg/other toppings of your choice.

 Your turn: how do you eat plant-based on a budget?
-Have I missed any essential tips that you rely on?
-Let me know in the comments!
+Have we missed any essential tips that you rely on?
+Let us know in the comments!